Major scrub fire in Wānaka now mostly contained - NZ Herald

 The aircraft were expected to stand down from about 9.30pm but some of the ground crews were staying at the scene during the night to monitor the fire.

-A wind shift was forecast overnight, which had the potential to move the fire closer to a small number of properties at Emerald Bluffs, Mr Sarich said.
+A wind shift was forecast overnight, which had the potential to move the fire closer to a small number of properties at Emerald Bluffs, Sarich said.

 Fire personnel had been in touch with those residents to alert them to the situation.
 Fenz was also liaising with police and Emergency Management Otago in case precautionary evacuations were required